-Last week the sky poured rain in gutters with the steady pace of a metronome.
+Last week rain dripped from our gutters with the steady pace of a metronome that never stops.
 Cast against a dark sky, my favorite trees looked arthritic, their black branches bent and crooked.

 I rely on the sun to set the day and mark its progress.
 Rocking with the sunrise wakes my soul.
 All I could do this morning was imagine it in the sky behind the iron curtain.
 Envision the low place just above the tree line where it would be at 9:30 am.
 This is my favorite time to sit with the sun in my kitchen.
 It bathes the counter with a soft and spiritual glow that gives me an extraordinary sense of calm.
 It’s as if I’m wrapped in peace and everything is more than fine.